prime31/Nez/Documentation/FAQs/Samples.md

 - open Nez/Nez.sln and build that first.
 This is required so that the NuGet packages are downloaded
 - now you can open the Samples/Samples.sln and run any of the projects in there

-As of this writing all the samples are Mac projects.
-In the future we will include builds for the other platforms as well.
+As of this writing the Samples repository has not been made public.
+See the Tutorials linked from the README for sample code until it goes live.